jahaltom/mtDNA-Pre-term-birth-association-/scripts/README.md

 - Outputs filtered metadata as (Metadata.Weibull.tsv).
 Also outputs (IDs2.txt) which are only Sample_IDs  from (Metadata.Weibull.tsv) which will be used for sample selection form the nDNA plink data.
 - Plots the original data, filtered data, and Weibull distribution.
 Includes lower_cutoff and upper_cutoff in plot (weibullFiltering.png).
-- All continuous features are ploted against PTB and GAGEBRTH (in plotsAll).
+- All continuous and categorical  features are ploted against PTB and GAGEBRTH (in plotsAll) labeled by site.

 #### CombinePCA.py: